-Today I want to give you a conceptual overview of the amazing facility of DNA.
-Let's look at how DNA works, what it looks like, and how it replicates in your body.
+Today we're taking a conceptual overview of the amazing facility of DNA: how DNA works, what it looks like, and how it replicates and builds proteins in your cells.

 DNA is a chemical molecule that forms the basis of all life on Earth.
-It stands for deoxyribonucleic acid.
-It's comprised of the building blocks: nucleic acids, ribose sugars, and phosphate groups.
+It stands for deoxyribonucleic acid and is comprised of repeated building blocks: nucleic acids, ribose sugars, and phosphate groups.

-On the surface DNA is a simple yet beautiful molecule and yet it creates the complexity of all living things: plants, bacteria, fungi and animals.
+On the surface, DNA is a simple and beautiful molecule.
+Yet it creates the complexity of all living things including plants, bacteria, fungi and animals.

-The process of evolution has created some mind-boggling systems to record this biological data, replicate it in all living cells, and execute that code in order to create and maintain life.
+The process of evolution has created some mind-boggling systems to record DNA's critical data, replicate it in all living cells, and execute that code in order to create and sustain life.

 What is DNA?